sdhanson/vrsc-f18/lesson-1/README.md

 Now, the scenes we want in our game are in the **Scenes in Build** and are checkmarked with an index next to them.
 We will later access these scenes using their indices in our Rocket script.

-Also note, the build settings is where you specify information about what device you want to build your platform on.
+Also note, the **build settings** is where you specify information about what device you want to build your platform on.
 This is important for virtual reality because we will have to install some APKs that give us access to certain headsets.

 ### Scenes + Scripting
-Let’s implement the actual game flow.
+Let’s implement the actual **game flow**.
 Earlier, we decided to print “friendly,” “finish,” or “dead” based on the tags on GameObjects the rocket collides with.
 Now, let’s add functionality to actually transition the scene with the flow we described above.

 <script src="https://gist.github.com/sdhanson/c2cc706b7df4b067a4c5afb55b980423.js"></script>